 3.0 EU and United Kingdom Data Protection Laws.

 This Section 3 shall apply with respect to Processing of Personal Data when such

 Processing is subject to the EU Data Protection Laws or UK Data Protection Laws.

 3.1 Transfers of Personal Data.
 Customer acknowledges and agrees that Calendly is located in the United States and that Customer’s provision of Personal Data from the European Economic Area or Switzerland (“EU”) or the United Kingdom to Calendly for Processing is a transfer of Personal Data to the United States.
-All transfers of Customer Personal Data out of the EU (“EU Personal Data”) or the United Kingdom (“UK Personal Data”) to the United States shall be governed by the applicable Standard Contractual Clauses as follows:
+All transfers of Customer Personal Data out of the EU (“EU Personal Data”) or the United Kingdom (“UK Personal Data”) to the United States shall be governed by the Standard Contractual Clauses, and the UK Addendum as applicable, as follows:

 Clause 7 shall not apply; (b) Option 2 of Clause 9(a) shall apply with a time period of 30 days in advance; (c) the optional language in Clause 11(a) shall not apply; (d) the governing law shall be that of Ireland in Clause 17; (e) disputes shall be resolved by the courts of Ireland in Clause 18; and (f) the annexes are completed in Exhibit A to this DPA.

 3.1.2 For such transfers of UK Personal Data, Module 2 of the SCCs shall apply as set forth in subsection 3.1.1. above, and the UK Addendum as set out in Exhibit B to this DPA shall apply and is incorporated into this DPA.